Eka3973/social-network/README.md

 Then Run command npm start or yarn start.

 Licences
 All the Code and information of this repository free to access.
-This will be licence under MIT.
 User can modified it and share it and if he/she want to contribute it, Feel to free to contribue.